LSND and MiniBooNE as guideposts to understanding the muon $g-2$ results and the CDF II $W$ mass measurement: Calculation of the contribution to the mass in the model

 where $H^i = h,H, H^\pm, A$. $\sin\alpha$ is representative of the mixing between the two neutral CP-even scalars, $h,H$.
 In the alignment limit for our model, $\sin(\beta-\alpha)\simeq 1$ and $\lambda_6 \simeq 0$.
 In general, the corrections of new scalars to the $W$-boson mass can be conveniently expressed in term of the oblique parameters $S$, $T$, and $U$~\cite{Peskin:1991sw,Eriksson:2009ws,Dugan:1991ck}, i.e.,

 Here $\Delta M_{W}^2 = M^2_{W} - (M_W^{\rm SM})^2$.
-The contribution from $U$ originates in dimension eight operators, and is consequently very small for most extensions to the SM.
+In an effective field theory framework, the contribution from $U$ originates in dimension eight operators, and is consequently very small for most extensions to the SM.
 We thus assume $U \simeq 0$, and consider only the corrections from $T$ (dominant) and $S$ (subdominant) in what follows.

 The dominant 2HDM contribution, in terms of a modification of the $\rho$ parameter due to an oblique correction induced by the $T$ parameter, calculated in the 't~Hooft-Feynman gauge and denoted by $\delta\rho_{\rm 2HDM}$ is~\cite{Lopez-Val:2012uou}